DataGate Printer Files: An Introduction

 The third renderer, ASNA.QSys.Renderer.PDFOnly, creates a PDF document and is independent of the Windows OS.
 ASNA.QSys.Renderer.PDFOnly is a .NET (Core) executable.

-As a convinience for deployment, ASNA provides a front-end program called ASNA.QSys.Renderer which will invoke one of the two ASNA.QSys.Renderers depending on the operating system where it is being executed.
+As a convenience for deployment, ASNA provides a front-end program called ASNA.QSys.Renderer which will invoke one of the two ASNA.QSys.Renderers depending on the operating system where it is being executed.

 Alternate Manuscript Uses